-End Shaun Ellis — who was once a nose tackle — fills in the gaps in order to help out and the Jets are currently the 11th-ranked run defense in the NFL.
-Fellow end Marques Douglas is a talented two-way player, holding stout at the point of attack in the running game and pitching in with 1.5 sacks so far this season with a forced fumble.
+End Shaun Ellis — who was once a nose tackle — fills in the gaps in order to help out and the Jets finished eighth in the league in run defense in 2009.
+Fellow end Marques Douglas is a talented two-way player and does an excellent job of working the inside-out technique that has given the Colts blockers — Ryan Diem in particular — fits in the past.

 The big pass rushing plays are generally made with outside linebackers Bryan Thomas and Calvin Pace, who both formerly played defensive end in the 4-3 scheme.
 If Ryan does decide to go with a 4-2-5 look — and he will surely vary personnel and formations throughout the game — he will probably slide Thomas onto the line with his hand on the ground, since Pace is the more talented pass defender and Scott is a very accomplished blitzer as well.

-The key is for Peyton Manning to identify where the fourth, and often fifth, rusher is coming from.
+The key is for Peyton Manning to identify where the fourth — and often fifth, or sixth — rusher is coming from.
 After struggling against 3-4 defenses for most of his career, Manning has made considerable strides — due partly to the fact that he has had more exposure to the 3-4, as a number of teams have adopted it — and is equally comfortable setting protections with Jeff Saturday against the 3-4 as he is against the 4-3.

-Ryan Lilja and Kyle DeVan need to stay cognizant of the stunts and crosses that the Jets — and Ryan — like to run with their linebackers and defensive tackles.
+Charlie Johnson and Diem need to stay on their toes, though, and make sure that the Jets are not able to pull any inside-outside maneuvers.
+Ryan Lilja and Kyle DeVan need to stay cognizant of the stunts and crosses that the Jets, and Ryan, like to run with their linebackers and defensive tackles.
 It is a tall order and the Colts offensive line will need to remain vigilant — with a running back kept in the formation — to slow down the ferocious pace that New York brings on defense, as they like to blitz more than any other team in the league.

 It is a high-risk, high-reward defense that the Jets deploy, so hopefully Manning has learned enough the past few seasons to identify the oncoming rushers and make them pay for overcommitting.